SN 2024aecx: a fast-evolving Type IIb supernova with a prominent shock-cooling peak: Abstract

 \section{Abstract}

 SN\,2024aecx is a nearby ($\sim$11\,Mpc) Type~IIb SN discovered within $\sim$1\,d after explosion.
-In this paper we report high-cadence photometric and spectroscopic follow-up observations, conducted from as early as 0.27\,d post discovery out to the nebular phase at 158.4\,d.
-We analyze the environment of SN\,2024aecx and derive a new distance, metallicity and host extinction.
+In this paper we report high-cadence photometric (typically 0.5$\sim$1 day) and spectroscopic follow-up observations, conducted from as early as 0.27\,d post discovery out to the nebular phase at 158.4\,d.
+We analyze the environment of SN\,2024aecx and derive a new distance (11.3$\pm$1.1\,Mpc), metallicity and host extinction.
 The light curve exhibits a hot and luminous shock-cooling peak at the first few days, followed by a main peak with very rapid post-maximum decline.
 The earliest spectra are blue and featureless, while from 2.3\,d after discovery prominent P-Cygni profiles emerge.
 At nebular phase, the emission lines exhibit asymmetric and double-peaked profiles, indicating asphericity and/or early dust formation in the ejecta.
-We simulated the progenitor and explosion using a two-component model of shock cooling and radioactive $^{56}$Ni heating; our model favors an extended, low-mass H-rich envelope with \( M_{\mathrm{e}} = 0.08^{+0.02}_{-0.03}\, M_{\odot} \) and a low ejecta mass of \( M_{\mathrm{ej}} = 2.65^{+1.21}_{-0.73} \, M_{\odot} \).
+Nebular spectral modelling indicates a blueshifted O-rich clump moving toward observer, and the \([\text{O\,\textsc{i}}]/[\text{Ca\,\textsc{ii}}]\) line ratio suggests an intermediate-mass progenitor.
+We simulated the progenitor and explosion using a two-component model of shock cooling and radioactive $^{56}$Ni heating; our model favors an extended, low-mass H-rich envelope with \( M_{\mathrm{e}} = 0.04\pm{0.01}\, M_{\odot} \) and a low ejecta mass of \( M_{\mathrm{ej}} = 1.55^{+0.18}_{-0.14} \, M_{\odot} \).
+And the nebular-phase spectra and light-curve modelling both suggest that it most likely originated from an intermediate-mass binary progenitor system.
 The comprehensive monitoring of SN\,2024aecx, coupled with the detailed characterization of its local environment, establishes it as a benchmark event for probing the progenitors and explosion mechanisms of Type~IIb SNe.

 \keywords{ \uat{Supernovae}{1668}, \uat{Core-collapse supernovae}{304}, \uat{Galaxy distances}{590}, \uat{Light curves}{918}, \uat{Spectroscopy}{1558}, \uat{Stellar evolution}{1599} }